mhalesto/localloop/README.md

 EXPO_PUBLIC_SUMMARY_API_URL="http://localhost:4000" npm run web
 ```

-With the service running, premium users can tap **Summarize description** in the composer to generate condensed copy via BART.
+With the service running, premium users can tap **Summarize description** in the composer to generate condensed copy via the distilled BART model.
 When model downloads are unavailable the backend falls back to an on-device extractive summarizer that respects the same
 length preferences.
 Premium members can choose between *Shorter*, *Balanced*, or *Longer* summaries from the **AI description
 summaries** section in Settings to control how much detail the assistant retains.